We serve Major World-Class OEM's in the Motorcycle, Kitchen Appliance, Automotive and Medical Industries throughout North America such as such as

 Medical appliance technicians use many different types of materials, such as metal, plastic, and leather, to create a variety of medical devices for patients who need them because of a birth defect, an accident, disease, amputation, or the effects of aging.
 For example, some medical appliance technicians make hearing aids.

-Orthotic and prosthetic technicians are medical appliance technicians who create orthoses (braces, supports, and other devices) and prostheses (replacement limbs and facial parts).
+Orthotic and prosthetic technicians, also called O&P technicians, are medical appliance technicians who create orthoses (braces, supports, and other devices) and prostheses (replacement limbs and facial parts).
 These technicians work closely with orthotists or prosthetists.

-Dental and ophthalmic laboratory technicians and medical appliance technicians hold about 83,500 jobs.
-The industries that employ the most dental and ophthalmic laboratory technicians and medical appliance technicians are as follows:
+Dental and ophthalmic laboratory technicians and medical appliance technicians hold about 82,200 jobs.
+Employment in the detailed occupations that make up dental and ophthalmic laboratory technicians and medical appliance technicians was distributed as follows:

 Technicians may be exposed to health and safety hazards when they handle certain materials, but there is little risk if they follow proper procedures, such as wearing goggles, gloves, or masks.
 They may spend a great deal of time standing or bending.